jnunyez/synchronization/README.md

 As showed in the Figure above the STSConfig CR instance triggers the creation of the following containers via the Silicom controller pod:

-- `tsyncd` in charge of aligning the PTP Hardware clock of the STS card to the timing/phase information received from `gpsd` container and distribute this information to other workloads or to other nodes lower in the synchronization hierarchy.
+- `tsyncd` is the main PTP and ESMC daemon, and it is also in charge of managing the synchronization paths on the physical card underneath, e.g., form GNSS (controlled by gpsd container) to the main system clock, from main system clock to e810 PHC, etc.

 - `grpc_tsync`: exposes the timing synchronization API to get various type of synchronization-related info, subscribe to receiving notification events, and even allowing the configuration of timing parameters.